Dante-Fromspac3/graphite/README.md

 Graphite is licensed under GPLv3<br/>
 https://www.gnu.org/licenses/gpl-3.0.en.html<br/>
 <br/>
 Anyone is free to view, study, copy, share, and modify the source code.
+All<br/>
-All source code, including modifications, must be released under the same license terms.
-Credit must be given to the original source code copyright holder(s).<br/>
+source code, including modifications, must be released under the same<br/>
+license terms.
+Credit must be given to the original source code copyright<br/>
+holder(s).<br/>
 A copy of GPLv3 license must be included.
 <br/>

 ## Policy
 ### Contributing
 To contribute to the project, submit a pull request.
-All pull requests are subject to approval.<br/>
+All pull requests are<br/>
+subject to approval.<br/>
 Your code must follow the standard style for Liberation Group code:<br/>
 - 80 character line limit.
 - Tab spaces as indents.